anthonywww/prius-camping/docs/prius_camping.md

 1. Camping chairs and a folding table: These will provide a comfortable place to eat and relax.
 2. Solar charger: Keep your devices charged with a solar-powered charger.
 3. Bug repellent: Protect yourself from insects with a reliable bug repellent.
-4. Multitool: A multitool can come in handy for various tasks, such as cutting rope or opening cans.
+4. Multi-tool: A multi-tool can come in handy for various tasks; such as cutting rope or opening cans.
 5. Extra blankets: Stay warm and cozy with extra blankets for chilly nights.

 #### Tips and Suggestions